Theory of quantum error mitigation for non-Clifford gates: Characterizing Noisy Gates

-\subsubsection{Type 2 and 3 elements}
+\subsubsection{Type 2 and 3 Elements}

 It may seem from Eq.~\eqref{eq:G_full_twirl} that we could learn the Type 2 elements ($\blue{\boldsymbol{G}_{ii}}$ for $8 \le i \le 15$) in the same way.
 Indeed, this approach would formally give SPAM-robust estimates of said elements---but it would not be sensitive nor would it concentrate, thus making it of limited practical use.
-More precisely, Eq.~\eqref{eq:fisher_info_max} implies that
+These issues are illustrated numerically in Fig.~\ref{fig:modified_CB}b.
+In more mathematical terms, Eq.~\eqref{eq:fisher_info_max} implies that

-in the weak-noise limit, meaning that each shot would give relatively little information about $\blue{\boldsymbol{G}_{ii}}$, so far more shots would be needed than for Type 1 elements (or Pauli fidelities in the Clifford case).
+in the noiseless limit, meaning that each shot would give relatively little information about $\blue{\boldsymbol{G}_{ii}}$, so far more shots would be needed than for Type 1 elements (or Pauli fidelities in the Clifford case).
 Intuitively, the problem is that $\blue{\boldsymbol{G}_{ii}}^d \approx \cos(\theta)^d$ generally decays quickly with $d$, so the measured expectation values $\langle P_i \rangle$ would quickly approach zero regardless of $\blue{\boldsymbol{G}_{ii}}$'s exact value, and resolving them to within a reasonable relative error would require many shots.
 To make matters worse, the expectation values of different random circuits would not concentrate; rather, they would have a variance of

-in the weak-noise limit, which quickly asymptotes to $1/2$ with growing depth $d$.
-(See Appendix~\ref{secA:concentration} of \cite{SM}.)
+in the noiseless limit, which quickly asymptotes to $1/2$ with growing depth $d$.
+(See Appendix~\ref{secA:concentration}.)
 The issue is that the lower-right blocks of the ideal PTM $\boldsymbol{U}$ (see Eqs.~\eqref{eq:U_PTM} and \eqref{eq:R2}) are 2-dimensional rotation matrices, so Pauli-twirling the ideal gate implements rotations over $\mathbb{P}_\textsc{a}$ by a uniformly random angle of $\pm \theta$.
 Repeating such twirled gates therefore produces a random walk with a rapidly growing variance given by Eq.~\eqref{eq:Delta}.
 Ultimately, this means that modified CB is impractical for Type 2 elements, since it would require many more shots from many more random circuits (compared to Type 1 elements).
 These issues highlight the importance of grouping PTM elements into distinct types based on their approximate values---Type 1 and Type 2 elements may appear similarly in Eq.~\eqref{eq:G_full_twirl}, but they can behave very differently since the latter can be much smaller.

 Instead, we introduce two other learning schemes which, together, satisfy all of our desiderata.
 The first of these schemes (called \textit{partial-twirl benchmarking}) yields some information about the Type 3 elements, which we then use, together with the second scheme (called \textit{correlated-twirl benchmarking}), to get the Type 2 elements.